Neeshi14/Sentiment-analysis/README.md

 Accuracy of testing : 86%

-accuracy of training : 98%
+Accuracy of training : 98%